koncle/TSMLDG/README.md

 │   └── validation
 ```

 We also generated some synthetic images with [CycleGAN](https://github.com/junyanz/CycleGAN), we download the `style_ukyoe.pth`, `style_vangogh.pth`, `style_cezanne.pth` pretrained models and transfered GTA5 dataset with these three pretrained models.
+The generated images are all put in the 'style_xxx' folder directly, which is the same as the `images` folder of GTA5.

 ## Train the model